I am in no way telling you to go out and eat Gyromitra, but, like it or not, they are a traditional food eaten to this day in some places.

-Behold Gyromitra, scourge of the morel hunter, the terror of Spring!
+Behold Gyromitra, the false morel, scourge the mushroom hunters and terror of Spring!

 I can still remember the first time I saw one, I felt insulted.
 I knew they were deadly from seeing a picture of them with a skull and crossbones in a guide, even seeing them was scary.